psilons/pypigeonhole-proj-tmplt/sample-proj-app/README.md

   to the top package in src, we will modify it later.
 - app_setup.py: copy from pypigeonhole-build\src\pypigeonhole_build\app_setup.py
   to the top package in src, we will modify it later.
-- dep_setup.py: copy from pypigeonhole-build\src\pypigeonhole_build\dep_setup.py
-  to the top package in src, we will modify it later.
 - ```__init__.py```: copy from pypigeonhole-build\test\pypigeonhole_build\.
   Notice that there is some hook code in this file for unit testing.
 No need to change it.

 Now follow these steps:
 - change __app_version to 0.1.0 in app_setup.py
-- add 2 dependencies to dependent_libs in dep_setup.py:
+- add 2 dependencies to dependent_libs in app_setup.py:
     ```Dependency(name='psutil', scope=INSTALL),```
     ```Dependency(name='pypigeonhole-build', installer=CONDA),```
-- add psilons to the channels in dep_setup.py
+- add psilons to the channels in app_setup.py
 - setup.py: modify the import statement to point to sample_proj_app.